SurajDemoOrg/claims-ui/API_INTEGRATION.md

 ## New Features

 ### Search and Filtering
-- Search claims by ID, claimant name, or status
+- Search claims by ID, Participant Name, or status
 - Real-time filtering as you type
 - Clear search functionality